notmyjunie/NMJ709.github.io/content/about/index.md

 # About Me

 {% image "https://avatars.githubusercontent.com/u/122979310?v=4" , "Madeline Celeste", [100] %}
-###### GitHub profile picture
+##### GitHub profile picture

 My online persona name is Juniper, but you can call me Junie or Juno for short.
 You can refer to me with any pronouns.

-I love cats, I am a vegetarian, I was born on the 4th of September in 2006
+I was born on 2006-09-04 :]

+## Other things about me:
+- I love cats
+- I'm vegetarian
+- My favourite colour is purple and orange, but I am indifferent about every colour except for really deep blue and red.